JazzyMichael/BinderView/README.md

 [binderview.com](https://binderview.com)

-Built with an efficient static rendering strategy and a convenient navigation menu, Binderview provides a unique and optimal viewing experience and voted the best tool of 2024 for viewing Pokemon Cards.
+Built with an efficient static rendering strategy and a convenient navigation menu, Binderview provides a unique and optimal viewing experience and voted the best tool of the year for viewing Pokemon Cards by a few people online.

 Pokemon Cards are cardboard with artwork released in sets a few times every year.